A Study Evaluating the Effects of Table Grapes on the Symptoms and Immune Response Associated with Celiac Disease

 The Functional Foods & Human Health Laboratory in the Department of Food Science and Human Nutrition at Colorado State University is currently seeking participants for a research study examining the effects of table grapes on the symptoms and immune response associated with Celiac disease.

 Who Can Participate?

-Exclusion criteria apply and will be evaluated through a phone and in-person screening
+- Other inclusion and exclusion criteria apply and will be evaluated through a phone and in-person screening

-- Monetary compensation up to $300 for participation
+- Monetary compensation up to $200 for participation

 Participants will be asked to consume a randomly assigned treatment daily for 14 days (69 g freeze dried table grapes or 69 g placebo).
 Participants will complete initial screening tests and qualified participants will undergo cardiovascular testing and provision of blood, urine and stool samples.
 Involvement in the study will last approximately 1 month total from screening to completion, though the test period will last only 17 days.
 Involvement will consist of 3 test visits over this period (2 visits of ~1.5h, 1 visit of ~8h).
 Participants will receive financial compensation of up to $200 for their time.
 The study will take place on the CSU campus in the Department of Food Science and Human Nutrition.